mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/deepseek_parallel/deepseek_r1_671b_w8a8_dp4_tp4_ep4.md

- --block-size [Block Size, recommended 128] --gpu-memory-utilization [Memory utilization rate, recommended 0.9] --tensor-parallel-size [TP parallelism degree] --headless # Only needed for worker nodes, indicates no server-side related content is needed --data-parallel-size [DP parallelism degree] --data-parallel-size-local [Number of DP workers on the current service node.
+ --block-size [Block Size, recommended 128] --gpu-memory-utilization [Memory utilization rate, recommended 0.9] --tensor-parallel-size [TP parallelism degree] --headless # Run in headless mode, used in multi-node data parallel --data-parallel-size [DP parallelism degree] --data-parallel-size-local [Number of DP workers on the current service node.
 The sum across all nodes equals data-parallel-size]
  --data-parallel-start-rank [The offset of the first DP worker responsible for the current service node, used when using the multiprocess startup method]